The Difference Between Corporate and Individual Trustees

 What is a trust?

-It’s actually a legal arrangement.
+A trust is actually a legal arrangement.
 Trusts are not separate legal entities; they are however treated as a separate entity for taxation purposes.
 Generally, trusts are used for asset protection purposes and can provide tax benefits.
 The tax benefits are due to the distributions of the income distribution which allows money to be allocated to those in different marginal tax brackets, allowing lower average rate of tax across a family group.

 What is a trustee?

-• Owns the assets for the trust
+• Owns the trust’s assets

 • Makes distributions to the beneficiaries